 I knew that Reid would probably get a million invites to join the cool kids at their tables.
 I started to walk away from Reid when I heard him.

-“Hey wait!”
-I stop and turn to look at Reid who looks slightly distressed.
+“Hey, wait!”
+I stopped and turned to look at Reid, who looked slightly distressed.

 “Can’t I have lunch with you?
-I don’t know anybody here,” he asks me.
+I don’t know anybody here,” he asked me.

-“Um sure, of course if you want to,” I smile shyly at him, feeling a little gleeful.
+“Um sure, of course, if you want to,” I smiled shyly at him, feeling a little gleeful.

 We walked to the counter together and put our lunches on our trays.
 I was aware of the many eyes on us as we walked together to my regular table near the back of the room.
 We took a seat, and soon my friend Julia joined us.

-“Hi Julia!
-This is Reid, Reid this is my friend Julia.
+“Hi, Julia!
+This is Reid, Reid, and this is my friend Julia.
 She is in the grade above us,” I made the introductions, and Julia smiled brightly.
 I caught her eyeing him up with appreciation.

 “Reid is new.
-He just moved here from B.C,” I told her.
+He just moved here,” I told her.